DigitalGeographyLab/some-origins-demo/README.md

-# Estimating the origins of people from social media: comparison of techniques
+# Detecting country of residence from social media data: a comparison of methods

-This repository provides supplementary information for the article *Estimating place of residence from social media data: a critical comparison of measuring techniques*.
+This repository provides supplementary information for the article *Detecting country of residence from social media data: a comparison of methods*.

 ## Source data